 How can you minimize loss for your restaurant business in such circumstances?
 If you see that everything comes to a lockdown in your area and it’s a matter of days, you can take the following steps:

 Reduce your menu to minimize purchases and rationally use products you already have in stock.
 Build the new menu around the food that travels well and is often ordered for delivery.

 Elevate your pickup service and delivery service if the local government doesn’t ban these activities and you find it reasonable to operate in this mode.
-For this, you'll have to transform your kitchen into a safe delivery operation and suggest your employees to temporarily change their responsibilities, for example, become couriers or send them on vacation with compensation.
+For this, you'll have to transform your kitchen into a safe delivery operation with using a dark kitchen point of sale system and suggest your employees to temporarily change their responsibilities, for example, become couriers or send them on vacation with compensation.